Hardware-Assisted Parameterized Circuit Execution: Time Profiling

 \subsection{Time Profiling Infrastructure}

 The time profiling presented here occurs at three layers: the application, the host computer software, and the control system software.
 Each layer has multiple classical computation stages; in some cases, each stage has sub-stages of operations.
 During a circuit execution, these stages and sub-stages may run for varying iterations.
-For example, to run a single circuit for 100 shots, the compilation and the circuit load stage run once, whereas the run circuit stage has 100 iterations (1 per shot).
-The profiler captures the time spent on all the stages and sub-stages at different layers for varying iterations, and collects them into a Python dictionary.
-For ease of use, the profiling infrastructure integrates with the control software layer and allows the user to control the time profiling for all layers from the application layer.
+For example, to run a single circuit for 100 shots, the compilation and the circuit load stages execute once, whereas the run circuit stage executes for 100 iterations (once per shot).
+The time profiler captures the time spent on all the stages and sub-stages at different layers for varying iterations into a Python dictionary.
+For ease of use, the profiling infrastructure integrates with the control software layer and allows the user to select the time profiling for all layers from the application layer using the \texttt{build\_and\_run\_paracircuits} as shown in Listing~\ref{lst:buildrun} in Appendix~\ref{subsec:runcode}.

-\textbf{Application Layer: }this layer is the front end of the circuit execution.
-The experiments in this manuscript run as a Jupyter Notebook on an Intel i9-11900K desktop processor.
-Typically, this layer is responsible for circuit creation, pre-compilation, parameterization and control software initiation, and result display.
+\textbf{Application layer} is the front end of the circuit execution, runs on a Jupyter Notebook on the host computer.
+It is typically responsible for circuit creation, pre-compilation, parameterization, control software initiation for compile and run, and result display.
 The different profiling stages in this layer are as follows: